 - Loan repayments, such as student loans and credit cards

 Divide the annual bill by 12 for necessary expenses paid annually, such as property tax and income tax.
 It will show you the cost per month.

 List your discretionary expenses like restaurants, entertainment, vacations, electronics, and gifts.
 Review the past year of your credit and debit card statements to calculate your discretionary spending.
 Add it up and divide by 12 to find a monthly average.
 You can also buy software or sign up for an online service to keep tabs on your spending.

 Add up all of the monthly amounts and compare your total expenses to your income.
 If you spend more than you earn, you’ll need to make some changes.
 If you earn more than you spend, congratulations – you’re off to a great start.
 Now it’s time to budget your savings.

 Fixed costs are harder to cut, but you can save hundreds by doing so.
 Ask for a re-assessment of your home value if you think property taxes might be too high.
 Shop around for lower rates for your different insurance policies.
 Stock up on non-perishable items when they're on sale at the grocery store, and choose perishables according to what's being offered at a special discount that week.

-Once your income is higher than your expenses, decide which goals you want to save for.
+Once your income is higher than your expenses, decide which goals are most important to you.
 Your savings priorities should fall into three categories: